teleprint-me/alt.c/README.md

 ### Python Virtual Environment

+Set up a Python virtual environment to manage project dependencies:

 ```sh
 virtualenv .venv
 source .venv/bin/activate
 ```

+**Important Note:**
+Arch Linux has recently upgraded Python from **3.12.x** to **3.13.x**.
+At the time of writing, some critical libraries, such as SentencePiece and PyTorch, are not fully compatible with Python 3.13.x.
+This causes issues with the development environment.

+To resolve this, I have created a Knowledge Base article that provides a detailed guide on building and using a local Python 3.12.x environment without interfering with the system-wide Python installation.
+Refer to [docs/kb/python.md](docs/kb/python.md) for step-by-step instructions.

 ### Install CPU Torch

+Install the CPU-only version of PyTorch, along with the TorchText library, to avoid GPU dependency issues (optional if GPU support is not required):

 ```sh
 pip install torch torchtext --index-url https://download.pytorch.org/whl/cpu --upgrade